Yankees vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Aaron Judge and the New York Yankees will try to get the better of Alex Faedo, the Detroit Tigers' starter, on Tuesday at 7:05 PM ET.
+Andy Ibanez and the Detroit Tigers take on Aaron Judge and the New York Yankees at Yankee Stadium on Wednesday at 7:05 PM ET.

-The Yankees are favored in this one, at -250, while the underdog Tigers have +200 odds to win.
-The over/under for the matchup is listed at 8 runs.
+Bookmakers list the Yankees as -165 favorites on the moneyline, while giving the underdog Tigers +140 moneyline odds.
+The over/under is 8.5 runs for this matchup (with -120 odds to go over and +100 odds to go under).

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.